"Shine" a short video made by 2017 students.

 Our wellbeing practices are:

-As of 2019, Sacred Heart is proudly a Visible Wellbeing Partner School.
-Through this program, we are working with Lea Waters to embed a culture of wellness for learning across the school and wider community.
+Wellbeing at SHC is inspired by our Growth and Development Philosophy (see below) and underpinned by our Visible Wellbeing framework.
+Through this practice, we are working with Lea Waters to embed a culture of wellness for learning across the school and wider community.

 Student services at Sacred Heart College aim to enable students to achieve their best through providing them with the necessary support in their day-to-day learning environment.